ingo/ingo.github.io/_recipes/tuscan_grilled_trout.md

 author: Food & Wine
 category: Entrees
 description: A simple garlic-and-herb-infused oil combined with wine vinegar acts as both a basting liquid and a sauce for the fish.
-The trout skin protects the flesh and turns an appealing golden brown during grilling.
 image: tuscan_grilled_trout.jpg
 image_attribution: Helene Dujardin
 size: 8 servings